hpintoGH/Solar_Tracker_Control_Simulation/README.md

 # Simulation and Results

+The comparative analysis between Random Forest and MLP Deep Learning models for solar tracking prediction reveals Random Forest's superior performance across both azimuth and tilt predictions.
+Random Forest achieved exceptional accuracy with R² values of 0.99998 for azimuth and 0.99889 for tilt, compared to Deep Learning's 0.99715 and 0.95567 respectively.

+Random Forest demonstrated significantly lower error rates, with MSE values of 0.076 (azimuth) and 0.730 (tilt) versus Deep Learning's 13.629 and 29.179.
+The Mean Absolute Errors were also substantially lower: 0.196° vs 3.074° for azimuth, and 0.409° vs 2.572° for tilt.

+This performance difference suggests that Random Forest's ensemble approach and feature handling capabilities are particularly well-suited for solar tracking applications, providing more precise and reliable predictions than the deep learning alternative.

 ![Predictions vs actual values](https://github.com/user-attachments/assets/d2d3f80b-1716-4864-aa13-8382e67b4726)

 The simulation was carried out under two scenarios: a sunny day and a cloudy day.
 Each case was simulated using both the Random Forest model and the MLP model.
 The videos for each simulation are available at the following links: